 My screening of Girls Trip turned into an emotional experience—I know, you’re surprised…but Girls Trip got me all up in my chest.
 The movie is a raunchy ridiculous joyride that drives straight to the heart of sisterhood from behind the wheel of a bro-comedy.
 In the span of two hours I chuffed out every possible form of laughter—from snorts to giggles, guffaws to embarrassed tittering.
 I snickered and chortled and tee-hee’d.
 All very undignified but such a good time.
 Girls Trip is wild…but dripping with pathos it ain’t.
 Still somewhere in the middle of the screening I leaned over and told my fellow Geek Girl Riot host Meagan, “I can’t review this movie.”

 I still can’t, and I can hear you asking: Tell us why, girl?
 It’s because reviewing Girls Trip feels like a conflict of interest.
-If that sounds weird, I’ll go deeper and say there are films, books, paintings, plays, that feel less like art and more like memories; they playback our lives for us, making us feel everything we felt once upon a lifetime.
+If that sounds weird, I’ll go deeper and say there are films, books, paintings, and plays, that feel less like art and more like memories—they playback our lives for us, making us feel everything we felt once upon a lifetime.
 At their worst these memory catalysts are called triggers; at their best they are daydreams that cause us to flashback on joy.